webpack --env prod

 module.exports.raw = true;

 Loaders are always called from right to left.
 There are some instances where the loader only cares about the metadata behind a request and can ignore the results of the previous loader.
-The pitch
+The pitch method on loaders is called from left to right before the loaders are actually executed (from right to left).

 Loaders may be added inline in requests and disabled via inline prefixes, which will impact the order in which they are "pitched" and executed.
 See

-for more details.
+Rule.enforcefor more details.

-For the following configuration of use
+For the following configuration of use:

 module.exports = {